 - Late fees will be suspended during the period of late arrival.

-Programs and Resources Bethel Offers to Military-Affiliated Students and Their Families:
+Resources and Benefits Bethel Offers to Military-Affiliated Students and Their Families:

 Students who will receive military benefits for tuition and fees and/or books and supplies should use this form to report these amounts.
 At Bethel, students are required to submit a written request to use entitlement for military benefits, and the submission of this form completes this requirement.